twardoch/madcow/README.md

 Then I want to do

 ```
-madcow i # install all
+madcow i [spec] # install all in spec
-madcow u # update all
+madcow u [spec] # update all in spec
-madcow c # clean all
+madcow c [spec] # clean all in spec
-madcow d # delete all
+madcow d [spec] # delete all in spec
 ```

+The `spec` is a simple folder that has text files for various installation technologies

 It’s opinionated because the premade list of CLI commands is mostly for work with graphics and text, including fonts, SVG, PNG, PDF etc.